AreTaj/eurosat-Tensorflow/README.md

 * The saved model `.keras` is loaded.
 * The model is then evaluated on various metrics, such as using `model.evaluate` on the test set and printing the test accuracy.
+* In its current form, the model has a test accuracy of *78.78%*

 **7. Usage**